NamespaceLynn/cpp/README.md

 this;              // The 'this' pointer is a prvalue struct { void fn() {} }; // Non-static member functions are prvalues
 // Arithmetic, logical, and comparison expressions also result in prvalues
+// Note that the above refers to built-in operations, not user-defined overloads
 ```

 - Conversions always result in a `prvalue`, demonstrated with the following code snippet: